1Kuso4ek1/6502-emulator/README.md

 ```
 in terminal.
 ## Creating and running a program
+First method:
 Go to https://www.masswerk.at/6502/assembler.html, in "src" text box write assembler code, then press "generate code" button.
 Open your hex editor (for example, Bless), write object code and save the file.
+Second method:
+Go to https://skilldrick.github.io/easy6502/, write your code, then press "Assemble" button, when you see "Code assembled successfully, * bytes.", press "Hexdump" button, open your hex editor (for example, Bless), write object code and save the file.
 To run this code write
 ```
 ./6502 *yourprogram* *number of executions* *PC address*
 ```